Live performance - music

 In-text citation example

-(Mustonen, Olli, Melbourne Symphony Orchestra, Piano Concerto no. 5 (Emperor) by Ludwig van Beethoven, Melbourne Recital Centre, Melbourne, April 21, 2012.)
+(Mustonen, Olli, Melbourne Symphony Orchestra, Piano Concerto No. 5 (Emperor) by Ludwig van Beethoven, Melbourne Recital Centre, Melbourne, April 21, 2012.)

 OR